About Me

 In Amsterdam, you can see the Molen de Otter, the only wind-powered sawmill left in operation.

-We were in the Netherlands in February 2002 visiting the cities of Amsterdam, the Hague and Rotterdam.
+We were in the Netherlands in February 2002 visiting the cities of Amsterdam, the Hague and Rotterdam and their many attractions.

 No comments: